UBH-Fall-2024/ub-hacking-create-your-repo-here-kinderguardians/README.md

 - Advanced parental controls
 - Behavioral analysis features

-## 📄 License

-This project is licensed under the ISC License - see the LICENSE file for details.

-## 🤝 Support

-For support, email [support@kinderguardians.com](mailto:support@kinderguardians.com) or join our Slack channel.

 ---

-Built with ❤️ for keeping children safe online.
+Built with ❤️ for keeping children safe.
 ```

 This README references several code blocks from the codebase, including: